TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 |  Elk-VM     |  Yes Kibana-5601    |  My public IP          |
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because doing this you can limited the service running, system installation and updated is easier as well as more efficient and can be duplicated more easily.
+No configuration was performed manually, which is advantageous because doing this you can limit the services running, system installation, and updated is easier as well as more efficient and can be duplicated more easily.

-Most Security professionals have many tasks to perform and analysis to completed by automating with Ansible this task can be completed and duplicated more easily and frees up time for performing more urgent tasks for associates.
+Most Security professionals have many tasks to perform and analysis to completed and so by automating with Ansible this task can be completed and duplicated more easily which frees up time for performing more urgent tasks for associates.

 The playbook implements the following tasks:
 - Install Docker.io